developer-zebra/developer-zebra-site/src/licensing/about/index.md

 -----

 ## MDNA Professional and MDNA Enterprise
-The table below shows features and software components included with Zebra Professional series and Enterprise series devices and the actions required to add a product or feature to Professional devices.
+Features and components included with Zebra Professional and Enterprise devices and the actions required to add a product or feature to a Professional device.

 <table class="faceliftCenter" style="width:100%" border="1" padding="5px">
 <tbody>
   <tr bgcolor="#dce8ef">
     <th>Product/Feature</th>
-    <th>Professional Series<br>TC21/TC25, TC22/TC26</th>
+    <th>Professional Series</th>
-    <th>Enterprise Series<br>TC51/TC56, TC52/TC57, etc.</th>
+    <th>Enterprise Series</th>
     <th>Action(s) to add product/feature<br> to a Professional device</th>
   </tr>